theta205/personal-site/README.md

 ## 🌟 Overview

 Welcome to my personal portfolio website!
-This site serves as a professional showcase of my work, skills, and journey as a Computer Science student at Florida State University.
-It's designed to provide visitors with a clean, modern, and responsive experience that highlights my projects, experience, and personality.
+This site serves as a professional showcase of my work, skills hobbies, and journey as a Computer Science student at Florida State University.

 ## 🛠️ Technologies Used